top of page

 Hel Calennig

 In Denbighshire, the tradition was considered acceptable only for the poor of a district, and generally frowned upon, although it continued within families.
-As time went on, it suffered for its association with begging and slowly died, along with many other traditions which involved the collecting of money.
+As time went on, it suffered for its association with begging and slowly died out, along with many other traditions which involved the collecting of money.

 Holming